Louis Rwagasore: Death

+Assassination

 On 13 October 1961, Rwagasore was shot in the throat, fired from approximately 60 ft away from a group of bushes while dining outdoors with friends and his cabinet members at the Hotel Tanganyika in Usumbura.
 He was pronounced dead at the scene.
 In the ensuing confusion, Rwagasore's assassin jumped into a waiting car and escaped.
 After being inspected by a doctor, Rwagasore's corpse was taken to Rhodain Hospital.
 A witness described the getaway car to the authorities, and an investigator was able to connect the vehicle to a group of people he had seen in the capital earlier that day.
 Within three days the police had arrested a Greek national, Ioannis Kageorgis—who had fired the shot—and three Burundian accomplices: Antoine Nahimana, Henri Ntakiyica, and Jean-Baptiste Ntakiyica.
 The latter three were all members of the PDC.
 The group quickly admitted responsibility for the murder and incriminated three other persons in their plot: Michel Iatrou, Jean-Baptiste Ntidendereza, and Joseph Biroli.
 The former was a Greek national who had given money to the PDC and was a business associate of Kageorgis.
 The latter two were high-ranking members of the PDC, with Ntidendereza having previously served as a minister in government.
 As sons of Chief Pierre Baranyanka, they were also distant cousins of Rwagasore.